roblox-ts/demo-model/README.md

 1. Connect your repo to Travis CI\
 You'll need to make an account, and enable CI for the repo you created.

-2. Get a new token from [here](https://github.com/settings/tokens) with "repo" permissions
+2. Generate a new token from [here](https://github.com/settings/tokens) with "repo" permissions

 3. Create a new environment variable in your Travis CI repo settings\
 The name should be `GITHUB_API_KEY`\